 Okay, so what's in the flavor-packed mixture for this chicken meatball recipe?
 Clearly a meatball recipe starts with ground meat, and here the choice is ground chicken (or turkey).
 And as you guessed, some eggs and bread crumbs are used for binding.
 But there is more...Let's talk flavor makers!

-Flavor Makers: We’re talking Italian-style baked chicken meatballs, so the flavor-makers are decidedly Italian–a combination of garlic, fresh thyme and parsley, dried oregano and just a hint of paprika for depth.
-And yes, a little grated Parmesan cheese!
+Flavor Makers: We're talking Italian-style baked chicken meatballs, so the flavor-makers are decidedly Italian--a combination of garlic, fresh thyme and parsley, dried oregano and just a hint of paprika for depth.
+And yes, a little freshly ground Parmesan cheese!
+If you like heat, add a pinch of red pepper flakes.

 Pro Tip: If you're looking for juicy chicken meatballs (or turkey meatballs) help the meatball mixture with some extra virgin olive oil.
 Quality Extra virgin olive oil is a healthy and important source of fat here, adding a bit of depth and moisture to the chicken meatballs.